article background

 Low user: a household that uses under 8000kWh per year

-Low users pay a much lower fixed-rate daily charge, but significantly higher prices for the power they use.
-This means that their fixed costs are much lower than those of a standard user.
+Low users pay a lower fixed-rate daily charge, but higher prices for the power they use.
+This means that their fixed costs are lower than those of a standard user.
 And as long as they don’t use much power, especially during peak hours, their bills will be lower.

 However, because most Kiwi homes are now low users, the low-user electricity tariff is being phased out, and fixed daily charges are being standardised across all users, which has seen low-user fixed-rate daily charges increase.